bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

 1. My level demonstrates some of the gameplay that will be available for the final project (incomplete)
 2. Made use of at least one array (pooling)
 3. Used a loop to instantiate the pool
+4. Used animations for the ninja and made the EnemyController.cs script update animations based on when it attacks

 ## Miscellaneous